litemint/litemint/README.md

 - Send, receive and trade any digital asset.
 Litemint is decentralized, secure and friendly.

-- Litemint accounts are standard, secure and compatible with all mainstream stellar services and hardware wallets.
+- Your account keys always stay with you!
+Litemint accounts are standard, secure and compatible with all mainstream stellar services and hardware wallets.
 They implement mnemonic with [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), universal private key derivation with [SLIP-0010](https://github.com/satoshilabs/slips/blob/master/slip-0010.md) and [SEP-0005](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0005.md) and can be recovered and imported independently.

-- Leveraging the native anchor system of Stellar, Litemint instant game platform is an exclusive feature (coming soon).
-Game creators can publish their games to reach out and sell in-app products to all Litemint users.
-All payments are peer-to-peer.
+- Litemint instant game platform and marketplace is our most anticipated upcoming feature.
+Play our games right in Litemint while using crypto for seamless, peer-to-peer and instant in-app purchases.
+Easily sell game collectibles on the marketplace.

-- Litemint allows seamless in-wallet deposits and withdrawals from partners by using federation and secure endpoints to bridge the Stellar network to external networks.
-If you operate a native token and wishes to discuss a possible integration, please contact us.
+- We are breaking all barriers between currencies.
+Litemint is a global service to trade, send and receive any digital asset and crypto.
+Along with Stellar, we plan to support additional networks.
+Our next update will bring support for Binance DEX accounts and instant exchange.
+Keep posted!

 ## Building it Yourself